liam-betsworth/tick_of_truth/README.md

 During evaluation, if a test case is not met, the library will look for the parent `.form-group` and add an `.error` class to it.
 This will add a red bar to the left of the `.form-group` and highlight the `input` in red.

-If a `.label-error` or `.legend-error` exists within the `.form-group`, it will be shown automatically, presenting the error to the user.
+If a `.label-error`, `.legend-error` or `.error-message` exists within the `.form-group`, it will be shown automatically, presenting the error to the user.

 ### error(String: selector)

-If a `.form-group` has more than one `.label-error` or `.legend-error`, you may want to show a specific error for different test cases.
+If a `.form-group` has more than one `.label-error`, `.legend-error` or `.error-message`, you may want to show a specific error for different test cases.
 Using the `error(String: selector)` function, you can specify which selector should be made visible.

 ```
 validate("#email")